CJM Saturn Chassis

 - Other repairs have sometimes been needed but sadly this has been as a result of idle curiosity or dropping (or both!)

 Minimal, keep wheels clean and perhaps once every 1-2 years place a small drop of oil on contact points on chassis block where the bogie wipers touch.
-DO NOT OIL ANY WHERE ELSE, NEVER OIL GEARS OR AXLES THIS WILL INVALIDATE WARRATY AND WRECK YOUR CHASSIS.
+DO NOT OIL ANY WHERE ELSE, NEVER OIL GEARS OR AXLES THIS WILL INVALIDATE WARRANTY AND WRECK YOUR CHASSIS.
 In the event of a problem always contact CJM by telephone 01227 262431 as virtually all faults can be easily resolved.
 If the unit fails or requires servicing always return loco to CJM by insured post.
-The cost a complete service (strip and rebuild) is £25.00 plus £7.50 insured post and packing, perhaps every 5 – 10 years depending on use, most have never been serviced!
+The cost of a complete service (strip and rebuild) is £35.00 plus £12.00 insured post and packing, perhaps every 5 – 10 years depending on use, most have never been serviced!

 Saturn Chassis Other Applications